christianwach/bp-xprofile-wp-user-sync/readme.txt

 = 0.5 =

-Reconnect field data to field definitions when plugin is reactivated Hides default name field from Profile Edit admin screen
+* Reconnect field data to field definitions when plugin is reactivated
+* Hides default name field from Profile Edit admin screen in BP 2.1+

 = 0.4.5 =